Skills of Assertiveness Part 2: Exercises, Worksheets, Videos

 Example

 "I understand that our company is in a competitive environment and that we are trying to get as much work as possible done fast.
-But, if I constantly feel overworked and tired, there is a real possibility for me to get a burnout and overtime I will become less productive.
+But, if I constantly feel overworked and tired, there is a real possibility for me to have a burnout and over time I will become less productive.
 I would love for us to work something out, so that I will be able to continue doing quality work."

 Scroll Up